 In 1813, the county of Madison appointed "overseers of the poor", one for each of four townships that were established, including Goshen.
 These appointments might be among the county's first township-level services.
 In 1820, state legislation made the federal geographic townships the "body politic for school purposes"—this appears to be the first political role for the geographic townships.
 In 1827, pursuant to the act, the county was divided into seven election districts.
 These new subdivisions may have replaced the former county townships.
 One was called the "Edwardsville district", which might be the first time this name was used for county subdivision purposes.
 In 1849 and continuing through 1875, the county was divided into sixteen "precincts", one being "Edwardsville", the largest.
 In addition to the thirty-six sections of the base township, this precinct contained about another sixty sections, perhaps ninety-six sections altogether.
 The geographic townships became county political townships.

 Inclement Weather Closings

-Edwardsville Township offices will be closed or will close early if Edwardsville School District 7 cancels school or dismisses early due to inclement weather.
+Edwardsville Township offices may be closed or may close early due to inclement weather.